Furring Channel for Walls and Ceilings

 - Standard lengths are 10’ and 12’.
 Other lengths available

 - Hemmed leg furring channel (as shown) is only available in 25 gauge

 ClarkDietrich furring channel is a hat-shaped corrosion-resistant framing component used to furr out masonry walls and ceiling assemblies.
 In concrete wall applications, furring channel is installed vertically to the wall surface using concrete nails or power-driven fasteners.
 Gypsum panels are then screw-attached to the furring channels.
-In drop ceiling applications, furring channels can be attached directly to the underside of the building structure using Metal Furring Channel Clips, tie wire, screws or power-driven fasteners.
+In drop ceiling applications, furring channels can be attached directly to t1-1/2" cold rolled channels using Metal Furring Channel Clips, or tie wire.
+Screws or power-driven fasteners can be used to attach furring channel directly to the building structure.
 Heavier gauge furring enables greater spans and loading capacity.
 18- or 16- gauge furring is commonly used for purlins in exterior applications.